triciasawyer/Reading-notes-401/class-03.md

 A route method is derived from one of the HTTP methods, while route paths, along with a request method, define the endpoints at which requests can be made.
 Route paths can be strings, string patterns, or regular expressions.

 **When is it appropriate to add next as a parameter to a route handler and what must you do if next has been passed to your middleware as a parameter?**
+When next is invoked, it executes the middleware succeeding the current middleware.
+If next has been passed to your middleware as a parameter, you must use next() with nothing in it unless you want to cause an error.

 ## Express Routing